yii2mod/yii2-cms/README.md

 to the require section of your composer.json.

-Usage
+CONFIGURATION
 ======================================
-If you use this extension separate from the [base template](https://github.com/yii2mod/base), then you need execute migration by the following command:
+> If you use this extension separate from the [base template](https://github.com/yii2mod/base), then you need execute migration by the following command:
 ```
 php yii migrate --migrationPath=@vendor/yii2mod/yii2-cms/migrations
 ```

 > NOTE: comments extension used in 1.0.5 release and above, if you are using a previous version of this extension, you don't need to install [comments extension](https://github.com/yii2mod/yii2-comments).

-To use this extension first you need to configure the [comments extension](https://github.com/yii2mod/yii2-comments), after that you have to configure the main config in your application:
+1) To use this extension first you need to configure the [comments extension](https://github.com/yii2mod/yii2-comments), after that you have to configure the main config in your application:
 ```php
 'modules' => [
         'admin' => [